lumentut/ng-ripple-module/README.md

 ## Ng-Ripple-Module

 An Angular ripple module as an alternative of available material design ripple. <br>
-The module utilize a `ripple` directive that will append a `ripple-core` element and a `ripple-bg` element into the nest element.
-Whenever there is a `touchstart` or a `mousedown` trigger, the event handler will listen to the trigger and work outside angular to avoid change detection (you know how much the cost is).
-If you wonder why not using CSS only - whithout appending ripple and background element, it is because at dragging phase of the ripple we need to get the real time ripple dimension.
-Of course it is not a cheap process because of `getBoundingClientRect()` but there is no other way (for now).
-Note:
-1. This is a work in proggres but we will try to be consistent in every published version.
+The module `ripple` directive will append a `ripple-core` element and a `ripple-bg` element into the nest element.
-2. Please use the ripple wisely especially if you target mobile device users, since the ripple use css `will-change` property that consume a lot of resources. e.g implement `ripple` inside a very long list item.<br>
+Note:Please use the ripple wisely especially if you target mobile device users, since the ripple use css `will-change` property that consume a lot of resources. e.g implement `ripple` inside a very long list item.<br>

 ### Installation
 1. Install this module by running the following command: